Zilliqa/dev-portal/zq2/docs/nodes/monitoring/statsagent.md

 - Docker installed on your system.

-- The required WebSocket secret (`WS_SECRET`) provided by Zilliqa to connect to the public status pages.
+- The required WebSocket secret (`WS_SECRET`) provided by Zilliqa to connect to the public stats pages.

 ## Deployment Command